H-1B Amendment for Location Change | VisaNation

 If you are using H-1B premium processing, you must submit an I-907 form with the petition.

-Below you will find answers to the most commonly questions regarding this topic:
+Below you will find answers to the most commonly asked questions regarding this topic:

 Again, the AAO decision is also silent on this question as it did not clarify whether employers should wait for approval of the amended petition before moving an employee to a new worksite location.
 However, an employer should at least try to submit the amendment before the move takes place.
 With that, the action will be easier to defend if the employer and/or employee are questioned during the USCIS worksite visit to their office.

-You need to when there is a ‘material change’ that is significant to the conditions of the employment.
-For example, a change in job responsibilities, job title, considerable raise, and significant change in job location would warrant an H-1B amendment.
+You need to file an amendment if there is a ‘material change’ that is significant to the conditions of the employment.
+For example, a change in job responsibilities, job title, a considerable raise, and a significant change in job location would warrant an H-1B amendment.

 If the amended H-1B petition is denied, it will not affect the employee’s legal immigration status at the job location listed in the initial petition.
 With this, the H-1B worker can return to the original worksite location and continue their job as long as the original H-1B petition is still valid.